...eye solution

 Never mind the lady going through ahead of me has on a denim overshirt that looks like it is concealing a suicide bomber belt.
 (My apologies to persons with the perpetual bomber belt look) but, get real.

 "This?"
 I again query.
-Hoping against hope that he is joking because I really want to continue with my delusion that TSA is smarter than it lets on, but he nods and with his next word, my thin shield of sanity shatters.
+Hoping against hope that he is joking because I really want to continue with my delusion that TSA is smarter than it lets on, and that I am safer than I must be, but he nods and with his next word, my thin shield of sanity shatters.

 "That."